-- Eat a snack before going to bed- Your body will heat up slightly while digesting.
+- Eat a snack before going to bed- Digestion raises your body temperatures slightly.
 This helps you warm your sleeping bag and stay warmer during the night.

-- Avoid alcohol while cycling- Even though it makes you feel warm, it actually expands your blood vessels, allowing more heat to leave your body.
+- Avoid alcohol while cycling- Even though it makes you feel warm, drinking alcohol actually expands your blood vessels, allowing more heat to leave your body.
 After the buzz wears off, you’ll feel colder than you were before.
 Wait until you’re in a warm restaurant or hotel to drink.

-- Tie loops of cord to your zippers- This way, you can use them without removing your gloves or mittens.
+- Tie loops of cord to your zippers- Do this on both your clothing and luggage.
+This way, you can use the zippers without removing your gloves or mittens.

 - Do a bit of exercise before going to sleep- This increases your body temperature to help you warm up your sleeping bag faster.
 Don’t exercise to the point that you begin to sweat.
-Just do a couple of jumping jacks or push-ups.
+Just do a couple of jumping jacks, squats, or lunges.

 - Make a hot water bottle- After cooking your dinner, pour the leftover water into a bottle and bring it into your sleeping bag to help it warm up.
-Be careful not to burn yourself or spill water in your sleeping bag.
+A single wall metal bottle works well for this.
+Be careful not to burn yourself, melt your sleeping bag, or spill water in your sleeping bag.

-Final Thoughts: Tips for Winter Bicycle Touring and Bikepacking
+Final Thoughts About Winter Bicycle Touring and Bikepacking

-Do you bicycle tour or bikepack during the winter?
+Do you go bicycle touring or bikepacking during the winter?
 Share your experience and tips in the comments below!